A topic from the subject of Inorganic Chemistry in Chemistry.

 Objective:

-To classify elements into S-, P-, D-, and F-blocks based on their electron configuration.
+To classify elements into S-, P-, D-, and F-blocks based on their electron configuration and properties.

 Materials: